 We design talks to answer these questions and give genealogists the tools and resources to use social history to personally connect with their ancestors so they are more than names, dates and places on a piece of paper.
 Contact us to set up a talk for your group.

 Check out our blog to get ideas and learn about methods to incorporate social and historical context into your genealogical research.
 Find out about online resources that can help you place your ancestors in social and historical context.
 For those in the Boston area, learn about upcoming exhibits and events that are useful and interesting from a social historical context.
-Look for a new blog post the 2nd and 4th Monday of each month.
+Look for a new blog post the 2nd Monday of each month.